X

 1. Make a will: We can not stress this enough, it is fundamental that you have an up-to-date will and testament as it is one of the most important things you can do to ensure your estate goes to who you want.

 2. Gift some of your wealth now: Many people leave it too late to pass on their wealth.
 It can be more tax-efficient, in relation to IHT, to gift money while you are still alive.
+Inheritance can give young people the chance to invest and save for the future.
 Plus you have the chance to see how those gifts can transform the lives of your family.
 Anything you give away, more than seven years before your death, is exempt from IHT.
 You can give away up to £3,000 each year IHT-free and small gifts of up to £250 are exempt as long as they are made from your income.
 You could make larger, regular gifts, tax free, but these must also be from income and you must demonstrate that they do not impact your standard of living.

 3. Use your pensions: Not everyone realises that pensions are one of the most tax-efficient ways to pass on your wealth.
 If you die before the age of 75, benefits left in a money purchase pension can be paid as a lump sum or drawdown income to any beneficiary, with absolutely no tax to pay.
 After the age of 75 they will be taxed at the beneficiaries’ marginal income tax rate.